epfl-si/ansible.suitcase/COOKBOOK.md

 : In order to use the installed suitcase, a couple of environment variables must be set, most notably `$PATH` so that the wrapper script picks up the right `ansible`, `ansible-playbook` etc. executables.
 This is what the `ensure_ansible_runtime` function takes care of.

 ⑧
+: Uncomment for a slightly more readable error messages from ansible

+⑨
 : The script transfers control to `ansible-playbook` at the end and...
 That's pretty much it.

 ## Adding a `--prod` flag